catalinpit/hashnode/ckp6khsri0abymds1cqho0yen.md

 They recently released their API to the public.
 You can use the API to integrate your Notion data to any application you want.

 Thus, this article shows you to:
-* build an Node.js API with Notion
+* build a Node.js API with Notion
 * use FastifyJS to create the API

 Without further ado, let's start configuring your Notion workspace.

 ---

-# Create integrations on Notion
+# Create integrations in Notion

 Go to your [Notion integrations](https://www.notion.com/my-integrations) and create a new integration by clicking on the "+ New Integration" button.
 After that, you will be prompted to fill three fields: